 - Assist someone in the submission of a false claim

-- Involve in a conspiracy with other people to make a false claim
+- Partake in a conspiracy with other people to make a false claim

 A conviction for the above actions attracts similar penalties as submitting a false claim.